itzryanstowers/Portfolio-Analysis_May_2024/README.md

  Before getting started, we need to acquire the data and explore it in order to move forward to perform some technical analysis.
 The following steps in gathering and exploring are as follows:
  1. Performing pandas function "read_csv" to read the data sets together.
  2. Using more pandas functions to explore the data such as pd.head, pd.info, pd.isnull, etc.
+ 3. Using box plots and line charts to get a picture of how each stock is doing within the duration of the dataeset captured.
- 3. After exploring the data and making a few changes, it is now time to choose a few stocks and perform some technical analysis to compare with the S&P 500.
+ 4. After exploring the data and making a few changes, it is now time to choose a few stocks and perform some technical analysis to compare with the S&P 500.
 ### Technical Analysis
  This is part of the project that will cover a wealth amount of analysis to decide which stocks will belong in the custom portfolio to compete with the S&P 500.
  Some of the techniques we use are as follows: